finspec/finspec-spec/documentation/schema_def_2.1(Release Candidate).md

 2. Logical operators e.g. &&, ||, etc.
 3. Brackets
 4. Use of ! to indicate 'not'
-5. In the case of Groovy, the comparison operator of ==~ may be used to indicate a regular expression.
+5. In the case of `groovy`, the comparison operator of ==~ may be used to indicate a regular expression.

 ### <a name="exampleArray"></a>ExamplesArray